Zackynson/terraform-test/README.md

-# Learn Terraform - Lambda functions and API Gateway
+# Lambda functions and API Gateway with terraform

-AWS Lambda functions and API gateway are often used to create serverless applications.

-This repo is a companion repo to the [AWS Lambda functions and API gateway](https://developer.hashicorp.com/terraform/tutorials/aws/lambda-api-gateway) tutorial.
+I am using this repo to learn and improve my skills with terraform In this case I'm using terraform modules to create reusable resources to create an aws api gateway rest api with some simple lambda functions